If you’re shopping for a new ERP system, I’m assuming you’re focused on finding the right accounting, supply chain, and CRM functionality.

 I’ll say it again: EDI isn’t a core function of your business, even though it’s an essential one.

-In fact, EDI infrastructure is your plumbing for data trading.
+In fact, EDI is a lot like plumbing.
 You need to make sure that your company’s sinks and toilets work.
 So you hire an expert plumbing company to install them in the first place.